Jakob

 May God Protect

 A variation of the “God protect” interpretation is “may God protect”.
-This interpretation is derived from a hypothetical name like “Ya’aqov’el”, whiich combines the words for “may” and “God protect”.
+This interpretation is derived from a hypothetical name like “Ya’aqov’el”, whiich combines the words for “may” & “God protect”.
 This variation emphasizes the hope or prayer that God will protect the person who bears this name.

 Follow